Roll Call: Follow key votes in Congress

 - Klobuchar D-MN, Smith D-MN

-New Jersey district judge: The Senate has confirmed the nomination of Christine P. O’Hearn to serve as a judge on the U.S. district court for New Jersey.
-O’Hearn has been a private practice lawyer in Camden since 1993, specializing in labor and employment law.
+Appeals court judge: The Senate has confirmed the nomination of Myrna Perez to serve as a judge on the U.S. Second Circuit Court of Appeals.
+Since 2006, Perez has been the director of the voting rights and elections program at New York University’s Brennan Center for Justice.
 The vote, on Oct.
-19, was 53 yeas to 44 nays.
+25, was 48 yeas to 43 nays.
 Yeas:

 - Klobuchar D-MN, Smith D-MN